grepcats/pizza/README.md

 Output: small Pizza with corresponding cost

 Program has different toppings that can be added to Pizza
-Input: pepperoni, olives (via dropdown? radio?)
+Input: pepperoni, olives (UI - dropdown? radio?)
 Output: pizza with two toppings

 Program will calculate cost based on size and number of toppings